 MS Word Covers a Lot of Bases

-If you missed our previous discussion on the eight benefits of screening new-hires with pre-employment skills testing, click here to check it out.
+If you missed our previous discussion on the eight benefits of screening new-hires with pre-employment skills testing.
 You’ll learn more about the psychology behind the practice.

 Let’s look at some of the more specific areas that MS Word testing covers.